Logg-y/aomr-advanced-tooltips/notes.md

 The former is the more complete option.
 I might half build support for the latter in case turning off advanced tooltips turns out to do something else undesirable...
 I also need to change relic text for that.

-Undocumented specific:

-* Winged messenger respawn time
-* Anastrophe
-* Temple of healing
-* Argive patronage
-* Enyo's bow of horror
-* Will of kronos no falloff
-* Solar Barque
-* Valley of the kings effect on production speed
-* Eyes in the forest
-* Hall of thanes clarification
-* Safeguard not vs buildings
-* Sun dried mud brick: check wonder/not
-* Thurisaz rune: clarify titan
-* Vikings: what does this thing actually do
-* Arctic winds
-* Long serpent
-* Servants of glory
-* Granite maw
-* Feasts of Renown
-* Grasp of Ran
-* Silent resolve
-* Fury of the fallen
-* <Atlanteans may need more>

-General:

-* Age up effects

 # TODO

-Secrets of the titans
-Colossus buildingattack removal
-New Kingdom
-Hands of the pharaoh enabling relic pickup
-Hall of Thanes clarification
-Eyes in the Forest
-Sun Ray
-Freyr's Gift Cheapen
-Fury of the Fallen
-Sons of the Sun
-Rheia's Gift
-Frontline Heroics - only the transform costs should really show else it's confusing Channels
-Omniscience

-Gullinbusti.
-All four share strings but have so many different stats Archaic age weakening
-Wonder tooltip
-Track ratings

-Tech review and add stuff manually

-Tech linked abilities

-Age up effects - Using all minor god tech tooltips DOES show up on the age up screen.
-But these show over the portraits :(

 Major god tooltips